Azure-Samples/openai-end-to-end-basic/README.md

 Agents can be created via the Azure AI Foundry portal, [Azure AI Agents SDK](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/ai/Azure.AI.Agents.Persistent), or the [REST API](https://learn.microsoft.com/rest/api/aifoundry/aiagents/).
 The creation and invocation of agents are a data plane operation.

 Ideally agents should be source-controlled and a versioned asset.
 You then can deploy agents in a coordinated way with the rest of your workload's code.
-In this deployment guide, you'll create an agent to simulate a deployment pipeline which could have created the agent.
+In this deployment guide, you'll create an agent through the REST API to simulate a deployment pipeline which could have created the agent.

 ### Invoking the agent from .NET code hosted in an Azure Web App